AlanLiangC/AlanLiangC.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- *2024.07* CSC National Scholarship Award for Scholarly Exchange
+- *2024.07* CSC State Scholarship Award for Scholarly Exchange

 - *2024.05* Merit Student Award of Chinese Academy of Sciences
 - *2022.09* Chinese Academy of Sciences Scholarship for Academic Achievement